Junjun1guo/sectionFiberDivide/README.md

 ______
 ## Tutorials
 1. download the zip file.
-2. download gmsh ([download gmsh](https://gmsh.info/)) that satifies your operation system,and put gmsh.exe to your unzip file in step 1.
+2. download gmsh.exe ([download gmsh](https://gmsh.info/)) that satifies your operation system,and put gmsh.exe to your unzip file in step 1.

 # sectionFiberDivide
 Generate sectional fibers based on python programming